-- 1. Select all that apply.
-Rigging gear is required to be inspected: - A. When the contracting officer requires inspection - B. After subjected to extreme weather conditions - C. Periodically - D. Prior to use - 2.
-True or False.
-A manila tag attached with a string should be used to provide sling identification. - A. True - B. False - 3.
+- 1. Select the best answer.
+Rigging gear is required to be inspected- - A. after subjected to extreme weather conditions - B. periodically - C. prior to use - D. when the contracting official requires inspection - 2.
 Select the best answer.
-What identification markings are required on wire rope slings? - A. The name or trademark of the manufacturer, the manufacture date, and the WLL - B. The WLL, the manufacture date, and the sling diameter - C. The WLL, the manufacture date, and the sling length - D. The name or trademark of the manufacturer, the WLL, and the sling diameter - 4.
-True or False.
-Natural fiber rope shall not be used to fabricate slings. - A. True - B. False

-- 5. Select all that apply.
-What markings are required on the body of a shackle? - A. The name or trademark of the manufacturer - B. The date of manufacture - C. The size - D. The periodic inspection due date - E. The working load limit or rated load - 6.
+True or False: A manila tag attached with a string should be used to provide sling identification. - A. True - B. False - 3.
 Select the best answer.
-What markings are required on the pin of a shackle? - A. The WLL and serial number - B. The manufacture date, WLL, and size - C. The name or trademark of the manufacturer, the WLL, and the size - D. The name or trademark of the manufacturer and grade, material type or load rating - 7.
+What identification markings are required on wire rope slings? - A. the name or trademark of the manufacturer, the manufacture date, and the working load limit (WLL) - B. the name or trademark of the manufacturer, the working load limit (WLL), and the sling diameter - C. the working load limit (WLL), the manufacture date, and the sling length - D. the working load limit (WLL), the manufacture date, and the sling diameter - 4.
 Select the best answer.
+True or False: Natural fiber rope shall not be used to fabricate slings. - A. True - B. False - 5.
+Select all that apply.
+What markings are required on the body of a shackle? - A. the date of manufacture - B. the name or trademark of the manufacturer - C. the periodic inspection due date - D. the size - E. the working load limit (WLL) or rated load - 6.
+Select the best answer.
+What markings are required on the pin of a shackle? - A. the manufacture date and size - B. the name or trademark of the manufacturer and grade, the material type, or load rating - C. the name or trademark of the manufacturer, the working load limit (WLL), and the size - D. the working load limit (WLL) and serial number

-What is the proper method used for installing a screw pin in a shackle? - A. The user should screw the pin in fully with the shoulder flush against the shackle body, then back the pin out a half of a turn to prevent binding during lifting. - B. The screw pin threads shall be fully engaged and the shoulder shall be in contact with the shackle body - C. The user should screw the pin in fully with the shoulder flush against the shackle body, then back the pin out a quarter of a turn to prevent binding during lifting. - 8.
-True or False.
-It is okay to land a load on slings as long as the slings will not be pulled out from under the load. - A. True - B. False
+- 7. Select the best answer.
+What is the proper method used for installing a screw pin in a shackle? - A. The screw pin threads shall be fully engaged, and the shoulder shall be in contact with the shackle body. - B. The user should screw the pin in fully with the shoulder flush against the shackle body then back the pin out a half a turn to prevent binding during lifting. - C. The user should screw the pin in fully with the shoulder flush against the shackle body then back the pin out a quarter of a turn to prevent binding during lifting. - 8.
+Select the best answer.
+True or False: It is okay to land a load on slings as long as the slings will not be pulled out from under the load. - A. True - B. False